Introduction

 To craft your core message, start by answering these questions:

-- What do families and teachers want and need from a school district?
+• What do families and teachers want and need from a school district?

-- What is your district’s definition of student success?
+• What is your district’s definition of student success?

-- What does your competition offer?
+• What does your competition offer?

-- What does your district uniquely offer?
+• What does your district uniquely offer?

-- What makes you most proud of your schools?
+• What makes you most proud of your schools?

 Now, take a look at your answers.
 What families and teachers need, and what your district uniquely offers (that your competition does not)—that’s your sweet spot.
 This is your core message.
+If these questions, and the entire concept of a core message sound familiar to you, it’s likely because your core message is often similar to (or even the same as) your district’s mission or vision statement.

 “What families and teachers need, and what your district uniquely offers (that your competition does not)— that’s your sweet spot.”

-You barely have to glance at any of Ridgefield School District’s materials to realize exactly what their core message is.
+You barely have to glance at any of Washington’s Ridgefield School District’s materials to realize exactly what their core message is.
 Right at the bottom of their district’s homepage, you can see their purpose statement:

 “Ridgefield School District aspires to be the state’s premier district, leveraging strong community partnerships to provide each student with personalized learning experiences, opportunities, and skills that ensure success and unlimited possibilities.”

 Ridgefield is learning from the best: they’re repeating their message over and over again.
 They read their purpose statement before football games and board meetings, and even include it in the footer of district emails.
-A boiled-down version—simply “Pursuing Premier”—shows up in logos, on school walls, and even on Twitter as a hashtag.
+A boiled-down version—simply “Pursuing Premier”—shows up in logos, on school walls, and even on X as a hashtag.

 As a result, practically anyone in the community, even people who aren’t directly involved with the district, can tell you exactly what Ridgefield’s about.